 - Lovastatin is also indicated in some genetic lipid disorders (such as heterozygous familial hypercholesterolemia) in adolescents aged 10 to 17 meeting certain criteria.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- Gastrointestinal side effects (such as abdominal pain, diarrhea, constipation, flatulence, nausea), muscle pain, headache, and dizziness are the most common side effects reported.
+- Gastrointestinal side effects (such as abdominal pain, diarrhea, constipation, flatulence, nausea), muscle pain, headache, and dizziness.

-- Lovastatin, like other statins, may affect liver function, manifesting as changes in liver function tests or jaundice requiring dosage reduction or discontinuation.
+- Lovastatin, like other statins, may affect liver function, manifesting as changes in liver function tests (more than three times the upper limit of normal) or jaundice requiring dosage reduction or discontinuation.

-- High dosages of lovastatin are not recommended in kidney disease.
+- High dosages of lovastatin are not recommended for people with kidney disease.

 - Take lovastatin with the evening meal.
-Do not take with grapefruit juice or grapefruit products.
+Do not take it with grapefruit juice or grapefruit products.

 - Seek urgent medical advice if you develop any acute severe muscle pain.

 - Adhere to the TLC diet, designed by the National Cholesterol Education Program (NCEP), or a similar diet, while taking lovastatin.

 - Plan to exercise regularly and stop smoking if you smoke.
 Try to avoid second-hand smoke.